List of Clinical Trials

 Improvement of Aggression Between Housemate Cats

 Recruiting client-owned cats to participate in a clinical study that will assess the effect of a new pheromone product for the management and resolution of aggression between familiar housemate cats.
-This prospective, double blind trial is designed to investigate the causes of aggression between housemate cats, strategies owners use to intervene and the resolution of aggression.
-Eligibility is determined by owner completion of a check list and enrollment is through July 2014.
+This prospective, double-blind trial is designed to investigate the causes of aggression between housemate cats, strategies owners use to intervene, and the resolution of aggression.
+Eligibility is determined by the owner's completion of a check list and enrollment is through July 2014.
 Cats that have been fighting for more than 2 weeks may be eligible.
 Households including more than 6 cats are not eligible.
 Cats that are separated within the same home are not eligible.
 Use of any natural OTC supplements or pheromones in the home within 30 days of enrollment is not allowed.
-Use of longer acting medications (e.g. fluoxetine) is not allowed within 90 days.
-Volunteers are enrolled by attending a two hour educational meeting during which the feline social relationships, significance of feline body postures, and common aggressive displays is discussed.
+Use of longer-acting medications (e.g. fluoxetine) is not allowed within 90 days.
+Volunteers are enrolled by attending a two-hour educational meeting during which the feline social relationships, the significance of feline body postures, and common aggressive displays are discussed.
 For more information on enrollment and qualifications, please contact Behavioral Medicine Oakland Veterinary Referral Services, 1400 S. Telegraph Rd.
 Bloomfield Hills, MI 48302, Ph:1-248-334-6877, TheresaDVM@aol.com.
 Posted 4/7/14

 The University of California - Davis School of Veterinary Medicine lists current clinical trials on their website.
 There are several open trials recruiting feline patients.